Home page images

 Nancy Cook Lauer, Secretary

 Former president of the Big Island Press Club as well as ongoing vice president of the Hawaii chapter of the Society of Professional Journalists, Lauer has a Master of Science degree in Library and Information Studies from Florida State University and a Bachelor of Science Degree in Psychology, summa cum laude, from Old Dominion University.
-She earned her reporting chops covering the 2000 Bush v.
-Gore presidential election at Florida’s ground zero and was honored with a BIPC Torch of Light award and a Hawaii state Senate commendation for uncovering questionable spending practices in local government.

 Robert Duerr is an award winning writer, film maker.
 Award winning films for NASA, The Department of the Treasury, World Healing in Hawaii and top music entertainers including AC/DC.
 Member of Outdoor Writers of America Association and has written for Surfing, Paddling, Cousteau Society, Outdoor Life.
 Columnist for Hawaii Fishing News.
 Throughout his career he has volunteered with many Hawaii community groups including independent schools.